Machine learning in manufacturing: key

 • Cleaning equipment that doesn’t need disassembling

-• Self-driving features
+• Self-driving functionality enablement

 • Voice assistants and emotion recognition features